2025 New Zealand local elections: New Zealand Labour Party

 Labour announced they would campaign on a pro-Māori ward position.

 Labour extended nominations for their candidate for mayor of Wellington after being unable to find a candidate.
 Labour leader Chris Hipkins said he thought the city needed "a really good shake-up", saying the party would potentially endorse an independent candidate.
 Former Labour leader Andrew Little was approached by the party and announced on 16 April that he would run for the party in Wellington.
 Though there were still formalities before being officially announced as the party's candidate, Little had received support from Hipkins for the job.
 Little was announced as the official party candidate on 28 April.

-Incumbent Wellington city councillors Ben McNulty and Nureddin Abdurahman would run again for their respective wards (Takapū/Northern and Paekawakawa/Southern); Afnan Al-Rubayee, Matthew Reweti, Sam O'Brien and Joy Gribben were announced as the party's candidates in the other wards.
-Daran Ponter (incumbent chairman) and Tom James (non-incumbent) would run for seats on the Greater Wellington Regional Council.
+Incumbent Wellington city councillors Ben McNulty and Nureddin Abdurahman ran again for their respective wards (Takapū/Northern and Paekawakawa/Southern); Afnan Al-Rubayee, Matthew Reweti, Sam O'Brien and Joy Gribben were announced as the party's candidates in the other wards.
+Daran Ponter (incumbent chairman) and Tom James (non-incumbent) ran for seats on the Greater Wellington Regional Council.

-In Dunedin, Labour endorsed incumbent councillor Steve Walker and Otago University Students' Association politics representative Jett Groshunki as Dunedin City Council candidates in the 2025 Dunedin City Council election.
+In Dunedin, Labour endorsed incumbent councillor Steve Walker and Otago University Students' Association politics representative Jett Groshinski as Dunedin City Council candidates in the 2025 Dunedin City Council election.

 Labour endorsed former city councillor Zulfiqar Butt and third-term incumbent city councillor Lorna Johnson for election to the Palmerston North City Council.